 - With your power drill and an extra-long, 3⁄4-inch (1.9 cm) spade bit, drill a reference hole in the ceiling where you will be placing the fan.
 Then, measure the vent fan housing.

 - In your attic, find the reference hole and clear away any insulation surrounding it.
 Use the measurements for the fan housing to make sure the fan will fit between the joists.

 - Return to the bathroom and measure the fan's intake port.
 Use a framing square and pencil to mark the outline of the fan's intake port on the ceiling with the measurements.

-- Before placing the fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.
+- Before placing the bathroom vent fan in the hole, attach a 90-degree duct elbow to the appropriate outlet port using foil duct tape.

 - Insert a cable connector through the knockout hole on the side of the fan's housing, then slide the supporting metal brackets into place.